romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 Monthly growth rate

 Interesting findings:
-1. Seemingly healthy, positive balance: Spent $891 less than total budget; this is not great news esp when one should be saving more during COVID!
-2. Above is bad too because we're not considering non-card transactions - Expense is prob more
+1. Above is bad too because we're not considering non-card transactions - Expense is prob more
-3. Txn freq doesn't correlate to total txn amt; holiday season saw the highest transactional count but amt is fairly stable around monthly average
+2. Txn freq doesn't correlate to total txn amt; holiday season saw the highest transactional count but amt is fairly stable around monthly average
-4. Breaking budget and expenses down into categorical level proves to be very helpful; even though overall balance is negative we can clearly see that we're spending too much on food; 2x more than allocated budget!
-5. May is the season of spending; inflated because bought a personal Macbook for myself.
+3. May is the season of spending; inflated because bought a personal Macbook for myself.
 Perhaps still the best investment made as I've been using it to hone my programming skills

 Takeaway:
 1. Try to contain all transactions in cards, so tracking is more accurate